stylekit/stylekit.github.io/_posts/2017-02-06-SPM-and-nested-frameworks.md

 )
 ```

-Where is the "swift-utils" dependency you might ask?
-When you download Element SPM will also look inside a Package.swift file that is in the Element repo on github.
+Where is the [swift-utils](https://github.com/eonist/swift-utils) dependency you might ask?
+When you download [Element](https://github.com/eonist/Element)  SPM will also look inside a Package.swift file that is in the Element repo on github.
 And automatically start downloading the swift-utils dependency.

 ## Workflow